JohnDevlopment/bitmap-font-creator/README.md

 The first time you enable the plugin, a new setting is added to your project settings.
 That setting is under "Bitmap Font Plugin".

+**Note:** The first time you enable the plugin, you may get errors saying that `BFCHelpers` is not defined in scope.
+If that happens, just disable and reenable the plugin; that will fix all the errors.

 ## Version 1.1

 See the [curated changelog](CHANGELOG.md) to see how this version is different from version 1.0.